 3.2 Floor Plan Analysis

-Existing studies using a synthetic damage function approach develop a single representative floorplan from which to calculate quantities for each component (GEC 2006; Hennequin et al. 2019; Nofal et al. 2020; Matthews et al. 2021).
-Component quantities to not change uniformly with respect to building size, and a single floor plan fails to account for this as a source of variability in flood damage costs and GHG emissions.
+Existing studies using a synthetic damage function approach develop a single representative floorplan from which to calculate quantities for each component (GEC 2006; Hennequin et al. 2019; Nofal et al. 2020; Matthews et al. 2021), which fails to account for the building size and design as a source of variability in flood damage costs and GHG emissions.
 To address this, we analyzed 50 real-world floor plans, 38 single-story and 12 two-story, from architecturaldesigns.com and calculated material quantities for all components for each floor plan.
 We also estimated the total replacement cost for each floorplan using RSMeans Square Foot Costs Data (The Gordian Group Inc. and Doheny 2021).

 To develop structure-level damage and emissions curves, we performed a Monte Carlo analysis to estimate component-level damages for each floor plan across a range of flood depths.
 To do this, we generated a vector of flood depths ranging from -4 to 32 feet incrementing by 0.1 feet.
 Flood depths are relative to the structure’s first floor elevation, therefore negative values are included to account for components located below the first floor level.
 For each flood depth in this vector, we performed 50 component-level simulations for each component in all 50 floor plans in which we estimated the expected quantity of each component to be replaced due to flood damage at the given flood depth.